discordeno/discordeno/site/docs/nodejs/EventHandler/event-manager.md

 }
 module.exports = EventManager;
 ```
-This code above, which also can be found in the [Template Repo]([here](https://github.com/discordeno/discordeno/tree/main/template/nodejs/Managers/EventManager.js) will loop through all the files in the `events` folder and load the functions into the `_events` object.
+This code above, which also can be found in the [template repo](https://github.com/discordeno/discordeno/tree/main/template/nodejs/Managers/EventManager.js) will loop through all the files in the `events` folder and load the functions into the `_events` object.

-So that the client also knows which events it should execute, you need to pass the functions in the `_events` object
+So that the client also knows which events it should execute, you need to pass the functions in the `createBot<options>.events` object

 ```js
 const Discord = require('discordeno');